 Northern Lights in Iceland

-Night all but disappears on the annual summer solstice in Iceland.
-The solstice takes place when the sun reaches the highest point in the sky, and there are almost 24 hours of daylight.
+During summer solstice, there are almost 24 hours of daylight.
 This phenomenon, known as the Midnight Sun, only occurs once each year in June.

 Both Icelanders and tourists make the most of the extra daytime of Midsummer with festivals and events.
 Secret Solstice is one of the most popular music festivals in Reykjavik.
 Celebrations include live music acts, a rave in a glacial cave, and cozy live shows in an ancient lava tunnel.